Hells Angels: Racial policies

 In another interview with Barger in 2000, he said, "if you're a motorcycle rider and you're white, you want to join the Hells Angels.
 If you're black, you want to join the Dragons.
 That's how it is whether anyone likes it or not.
 We don't have no blacks and they don't have no whites."
 When asked whether that could change, Barger replied, "Anything can change.
 I can't predict the future."
 Tobie Levingston, who formed the black motorcycle club East Bay Dragons MC, wrote in his book that he and Barger have a long-lasting friendship and that the Hells Angels and Dragons have a mutual friendship and hang out and ride together.

 In a 1966 Ebony article about motorcycle rebels in the African-American community, the Chosen Few Motorcycle Club said that they see no racial animosity in the Hells Angels and that when they come into Chosen Few territory they all get together and party.
 A Hells Angel member interviewed for the magazine insisted there was no racial prejudice in any of their clubs.
 He said, "we don't have any Negro members", but maintained that no blacks have sought membership.
-At one point in the 1970s, the Hells Angels sought to consolidate the different motorcycle clubs and offered every member of the Chosen Few a Hells Angels patch, an offer that was declined.
+At one point in the 1970s, the Hells Angels sought to consolidate the various motorcycle clubs and offered every member of the Chosen Few a Hells Angels patch, an offer that was declined.